Top 10 things your insurance company doesn't want you to know when filing for your Denver hail damage claim for gutter damage

 4. Ensure necessary hail damage repairs are made immediately.
 If the hail destroyed your skylight, replace it so interior of your house below it will be protected if this ever happens again.
 Check your windows, wood fences, chimney, gas vent, and outdoor HVAC system, too.

 5. Select a smart damage deductible.
-Your insurance company would love to charge you as much a they can after this “act of God,” but don’t let them: when you signed up for this insurance, hopefully you’ve selected a high deductible to cover just about everything.
-If the damage is below the cost of your deductible, you’ll be paying out of pocket for the repairs.
+Your insurance company would love to charge you as much a they can after this “act of God,” but don’t let them: when you signed up for your homeowners insurance, hopefully you’ve selected a high coverage plan to cover just about everything with a low deductible.
+If your plan contains a high deductible, & the cost of repairing damage is below the cost of your deductible, you might end up paying out of pocket for the repairs.

 6. Check your gutters immediately after the storm.
 Rather than conducting the risky roof inspection yourself, hire a professional gutter contractor to tell you how severe the hail damage was.